Simple Scatter Graph▲

 Application Basics▲

-Before diving into the QML code, let's take a look at the application main.cpp.
+Before diving into the QML code, take a look at the application main.cpp.

-This application implements a 'Quit' button in the UI, so we want to connect the QQmlEngine::quit() signal to our application's QWindow::close() slot:
+This application implements a 'Quit' button in the UI, so you want to connect the QQmlEngine::quit() signal to the application's QWindow::close() slot:

 QObject::